NCERT Solutions Class 9 English Chapter 6 – Free PDF Download

-Access Answers to NCERT Class 8 English Unit 6 – The Fight
+Access Answers to NCERT Class 8 English Chapter 6 – The Fight

 Comprehension Check (Page 49)

 In what way is the forest pool different from the one which Ranji knew in the Rajputana desert?

-The forest pool was very clean and cold and inviting, whereas the one in the Rajputana desert was known to be sticky and muddy where buffaloes wallowed and women washed clothes in the pool.
+The forest pool was very clean and cold and inviting, whereas the one in the Rajputana desert was known to be sticky and muddy where buffaloes wallowed and women washed clothes.